-Applied mathematics is the mathematics that is created in response to problems in science, engineering, and society.
-Applied mathematicians work on a wide variety of topics such as how to construct methods for multicriteria decision making (requiring discrete mathematics and statistics), predicting how the financial markets will behave (requiring probability/statistics, analysis, optimization), and analyzing how liquid flows around solids (requiring expertise in computational methods and analysis).
-Students with an applied mathematics background are prepared for careers in the insurance industry, electronics and computer manufacturers, logistics companies, pharmaceutical firms, and more.
+Applied mathematics is created in response to problems in science, engineering, and society.
+As an applied mathematician, you will be able to solve problems across career fields, using a variety of mathematical strategies.
+For example, constructing methods for multicriteria decision making requires discrete mathematics and statistics.
+Predicting how the financial markets will behave requires probability/statistics, analysis, and optimization.
+Analyzing how liquid flows around solids requires expertise in computational methods and analysis.
+With an applied mathematics background, you are prepared for careers in the insurance, electronics and computer manufacturing, logistics, pharmaceuticals, and more.

-Our graduates work in financial and insurance companies as analysts, computer companies as programmers and hardware developers, and in many different fields as researchers, as well as academia.
-They have have gone to excellent graduate schools in mathematics (pure, applied, & financial), physics, design, accounting, and M.B.A. programs.
+As a result, our graduates work for a variety of businesses in a variety of roles.
+They have gone to work with financial and insurance companies as analysts, computer companies as programmers and hardware developers, and in many different fields as researchers.
+Others have entered academia, going to excellent graduate schools in pure, applied, and financial mathematics, as well as physics, design, accounting, and M.B.A. programs.

-To get an idea of what you can do with a degree in applied mathematics:
+For more information about what you can do with a degree in applied mathematics, consider reading the following:

 - "Thinking of a Career in Applied Mathematics?" and more from SIAM on Careers & Jobs

-- An interesting article in CNN Financial News on the increasing popularity of applied mathematics careers, and one on the growing role of mathematics applications from the point of view of the business world.
+- An interesting article in CNN Financial News on the increasing popularity of applied mathematics careers.

 - Information about the mathematics profession from the Bureau of Labor Statistics.

 - The American Mathematical Society has a site with career information for (non-academic) mathematicians.
-(Also this and this.)
+(Also Internships and Co-ops and this.)